Modular families of elliptic long-range spin chains from freezing: Scalar case

-Each coefficient function $m_k$, which in general are non-zero due to \eqref{eq:Gamma_f}, in the formal power series \eqref{eq:star} is itself a product on $\alg_0$, with $m_0$ the original (commutative) product.
-At the next order in $\hbar$, we obtain a bracket on $\alg_0$ given by
+Each coefficient function $m_k$, which in general are non-zero due to \eqref{eq:Gamma_f}, is itself a product on $\alg_0$, with $m_0$ the original (commutative) product.
+At linear order in $\hbar$ we obtain a bracket on $\alg_0$ given by

-Note that this bracket is independent of the choice of quantisation scheme $c_\hbar^{-1}$ since nonvanishing commutators \eqref{eq:Ahbar_bracket} are already of order~$\hbar$.
-From \eqref{eq:Ahbar_bracket} we find the Poisson relations
+Note that this bracket is independent of the choice of quantisation scheme $c_\hbar^{-1}$ since the nonvanishing commutators \eqref{eq:Ahbar_bracket} are already of order~$\hbar$.
+From \eqref{eq:Ahbar_bracket} we recognise \eqref{eq:Pbracket_scalar} as a Poisson bracket, obeying the relations